myraffy/homelab-mcp/README.md

 3. **Update documentation**
    - Add server details to this README
    - Update `PROJECT_INSTRUCTIONS.example.md`
+   - Update `CLAUDE.md` if adding new patterns or capabilities
    - Add security notes if applicable

 4. **Test thoroughly**